 The Councils have a number of well-established procedures in place aimed at involving the community in the planning application decision-making process.
-All planning applications are normally publicised as soon as possible after receipt by:
+All planning applications are normally publicised as soon as possible after receipt by undertaking the following, (this is known as the validation and registration process).

-- Display of a site notice (discretionary but normal practice). - Consultation letters to the occupiers of appropriate neighbouring properties (discretionary, and based on the judgement of the planning team). - Details of planning applications being placed on the Councils' websites. - Those requiring advertisement (for example Development Plan departures) are publicised in a local paper circulating in the locality which covers the relevant part of the Districts. - Details of the application, which may be provided as a link to the Councils website is sent to the relevant Town and Parish councils. - Consultation with relevant statutory consultees e.g. County Highways, Environment Agency and any relevant non-statutory consultees. - The Councils take a proportionate approach to consultation and publicity arrangements to suit the application. - An individual or organisation that does not need to be individually consulted on an application may submit their views for consideration if they so wish.
-Comments may be made using the Councils' website in appropriate cases.
+- Display of a site notice (discretionary but normal practice). - Consultation letters to the occupiers of appropriate neighbouring properties (discretionary, and based on the judgement of the planning team). - Details of planning applications being placed on the Councils' website. - Those requiring advertisement (for example Development Plan departures) are publicised in a local paper circulating in the locality which covers the relevant part of the Districts. - Details of the application, which may be provided as a link to the Councils' website is sent to the relevant Town and Parish councils. - Consultation with relevant statutory consultees, e.g. County Highways, Environment Agency and any relevant non-statutory consultees. - The Councils take a proportionate approach to consultation and publicity arrangements to suit the application. - In appropriate cases, an individual or organisation that does not need to be individually consulted on an application may submit their views for consideration if they so wish.
+Comments may be made using the Councils' websites.